AdonnisPeralta/HR-Absenteeism-Data-Analysis/README.md

 Based on the insights and findings above, we would recommend the HR team to consider the following:

-* The HR team should look into. **There is enough coverage during the seasons with the highest number of absentee hours**
+* The HR team should ensure there is adequate coverage during Spring and Summer, which show the highest absenteeism rates.
+* Consider promoting wellness programs during spring to reduce absenteeism.
+* Evaluate whether the top reasons for absence (e.g., medical, dental) can be addressed through on-site or telehealth benefits.